opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 - My Documents contains files and folders located in the OS My Documents folder.

-- History contains recently saved scenes, organized in folders, one for each of the last seven days Toonz was used.
+- History contains recently saved scenes, organized in folders, one for each of the last seven days OpenToonz was used.

 - Library displays files and folder located in the ``Projectroot\library``  folder (see  :ref:`Setting the Projectroot <setting_the_projectroot>`  ).